PeiyanFlying/Peggy_Peiyan.github.io/_pages/about.md

 News
 ------
-+ Apr 2025, give a talk named "Governing AI You Cannot See: Ethics, Trust and the Medical Microchip" at Novo Nordisk Journal Club, MIT.
++ Apr 2025, give a talk named "Governing AI You Cannot See: Ethics, Trust and the Medical Microchip" at **Novo Nordisk Journal Club, MIT**.
-+ Feb 2025, give a talk named "Fallopian Tube Tissue Diagnosis Based on “Label-Free” Hyperspectral Imaging Signatures Using AI" at Intercepting Ovarian Cancer (IOC/MOD) Lab, MIT.
++ Feb 2025, give a talk named "Fallopian Tube Tissue Diagnosis Based on “Label-Free” Hyperspectral Imaging Signatures Using AI" at **Intercepting Ovarian Cancer (IOC/MOD) Lab, MIT**.
 + December 2024, one paper gets accepted at **ICASSP 2025**.
 + August 2024, two papers get accepted at **TCAD 2024**.
 + December 2023, one paper gets accepted at **AAAI 2024**.